digitickets/postman-collections-api/DigiTickets Vouchers/DigiTickets Experience Voucher/Readme.md

 - **voucherRef** (the ref of an existing experience voucher that has already been sold to use as the payment method)
 - **ticketID** (the id of a ticket to purchase)

+**NOTE** You will need to set a new voucherRef for each collection run because Postman cannot prompt for user input.